DataComp-LM: In search of the next generation of training sets for language models: Datasheet

 \item \textbf{Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?} \textit{If so, please describe how.}

 \begin{itemize} \item As names and other identifiers are frequent in web data, it is likely that some content can be linked back to specific individuals.
-However, in most public sites which \commoncrawl scrape people publish such information willingly, knowing it will be visible and public. \end{itemize}
+However, for most public sites that \commoncrawl scrapes, people publish such information willingly, knowing it will be visible and public. \end{itemize}

 \item \textbf{Does the dataset contain data that might be considered sensitive in any way (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?} \textit{If so, please provide a description.}